josephluck/internote/README.md

 Some AWS services global are not tied to regions, such as AWS S3, AWS CloudFront, AWS Route53 etc.

-There is a special mention for the front-end SSR Lambdas, which are deployed as Lambda@Edge functions.
-These are deployed in the `us-east-1` region.
+There is a special mention for the front-end Next.js SSR Lambdas, which are deployed as Lambda@Edge functions.
+These are deployed in the `us-east-1` region for [reasons specified here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-requirements-limits.html).
 See the `ui/serverless.yml` for more information.

 # Environment variables